South African Mint

 Following the release of an anniversary proof Silver Krugerrand, the South African Mint authorised a bullion version to be issued in 2018 for annual release.

 Over time it has expanded its services, producing a mix of cast and minted bullion, as well as aiding the gold jewellery industry and offering vault facilities for safekeeping precious metal investments.
-The Rand Refinery provides all the gold required for coin minting to the South African Mint, and in return is licensed to distribute South African bullion and collectable coinage around the world.
+The Rand Refinery provides all the gold required for coin minting to the South African Mint (the former Royal Mint site), and in return the Rand Refinery is licensed to distribute South African bullion and collectable coinage around the world.

 Find out more about us with an information pack sent direct to you through the post.